AdamS839/SU-UNI/First Year/Second Semester/README.md

 ### About

-Reposity for uploading material for second semester.
+Reposity for uploading materials for second semester.

 ### Planning time

-Batch uploading or fixing/writing md files.
+Almost everything added

 ### Useful Links